hipspay/hips-ios-sdk-mpos/README.md

 ## Offline Batch Upload via HipsSDK

-Trigger manual offline batch uploads by in invoking `HipsSDK.offlineUpload()`.
+Trigger manual offline batch uploads by in invoking `Hips.offlineUpload()`.
 This will upload any existing offline transactions stored in the SDK
 - Requires: `TerminalApiKeyAuth`
 - Result: `HipsOfflineTransactionResult`